dPhish/Documentation/modules/drill/content_log.md

 5. **Date**
     - The date and time the content was accessed or viewed by the user.

+> [!NOTE]
+> The system allows to sort logs by column headers by `Content` and `User` to help administrators organize and analyze data efficiently.

 ### Filtering Options

 - A **filter** button is available in the Content Logs section, allowing administrators to refine their search by selecting specific criteria.
 The available filtering options include: